 There are quite a few options out in this category, but we hope this article steers you in the right direction.
-If you have any questions or feedback please drop us a line.
-If you’re in the market for optics check out our long-range scope reviews, guide to the best rifle scopes, tips for selecting the best pistol red dot sight, selection of recommended rimfire scopes, and best budget AR-15 scopes.
+If you have any questions or feedback, please drop us a line.
+If you’re in the market for optics, check out our long-range scope reviews, tips for selecting the best pistol red dot sight, selection of recommended rimfire scopes, and best budget AR-15 scopes.

 - Optics Planet, How to Choose a Rifle Scope

 - Richard Douglas, An Essential Guide to Selecting a Rifle Scope, November 13, 2019